mattspitz/completeme/README.rst

 **OS X**:

-- $ sudo brew install bash # see note below about OS X and bash 4
+- $ brew install bash # see note below about OS X and bash 4
-- $ sudo pip install completeme
+- $ sudo pip install completeme # no need for 'sudo' if you installed python with brew, as well!
 - $ echo "source \`which setup_completeme_key_binding.sh\`" >> ~/.profile
 - $ source ~/.profile